 Dental cleanings are one of the most important parts of maintaining good oral health.
 Brushing and flossing at home help to keep your teeth and gums clean.
-But professional dental cleanings go a step further by removing plaque and tartar buildup that you simply can’t tackle on your own.
-Knowing how often you need a dental cleaning can help you protect your smile and prevent dental conditions such as decay or tooth loss.
+But professional dental cleanings go a step further by removing bacteria buildup that you simply can’t tackle on your own.
+Knowing how often you need a dental cleaning in our Gettysburg, PA office can help you protect your smile and prevent dental conditions such as decay or tooth loss.

 The Standard Recommendation